 Their production is small, usually around 800 cases divided between two wines, the Cabernet Sauvignon and the Petite Sirah.
 Based on years of experience managing their vineyards they know where the best blocks grow within the vineyards and they harvest only those blocks for their wine.
 Their Cabernet Sauvignon is actually sourced from the same rows each year.
 They are only using a small percentage of the fruit they form for their own label – all the rest is sold to other premium producers in the valley.

-What typically changes every year is the blending wine used and its varietal.
+What typically changes every year is the blending wine used and its variety.
 This is because every growing season is different and it is the challenge of the winemaker to best use a blending wine that complements the Oakville fruit.

 As Doug says, “producing wines has made us better farmers”.

-Their winemaker Dave Phinney (of Orin Swift fame) is talented and already has high end experience in the Napa area at Mondavi, Whitehall Lane and Opus One.
 During our first visit, we sampled the 2005 Stanton Vineyards Cabernet Sauvignon from their Oakville Vineyard.
 This was already bottled but was not yet released.
 However it was already drinking very nicely with hints of vanilla and chocolate on the nose.
 The oak is subtle and does not dominate with pleasing flavors of blackberry and blueberry on the palate.

 The 2005 Stanton Vineyards Petite Sirah is a big wine, yet elegant beginning with a bouquet rich with black cherry aromas.
 The tannins are well managed and the finish is very long.
 Many Cabernet Sauvignon lovers will really enjoy this wine because of its structure and rich fruit.
 The fruit for the Petite Sirah is sourced each year from several select rows of vines growing in their St. Helena vineyard.

-The challenge with this varietal is to get it ripe each year (weather doesn’t always cooperate late in the growing season) as Petite Sirah is a fairly thin skinned grape and doesn’t have a stronger resistance to moisture – as does a Cabernet Sauvignon grape.
+The challenge with this variety is to get it ripe each year (weather doesn’t always cooperate late in the growing season) as Petite Sirah is a fairly thin skinned grape and doesn’t have a stronger resistance to moisture – as does a Cabernet Sauvignon grape.
 And Stanton’s style with their Petite Sirah is to ferment it when it is very ripe – this creates a higher alcohol wine but neither vintages we have tried have been overly ripe or revealed jammy characteristics.

 NOTE: This review has been identified as needing a *major* update.